-Every student who has registered for a Power Engineering CML course will receive an email from the department within a few days of registration.
-The email message will direct students to the Distance Learning Power Engineering Student Rescource site, which will provide important course information and direction.
-Students who do not receive any information within a week should call 1.877.535.5025 or 780.378.1210 or email the department office at firstname.lastname@example.org.
+Every student registering for a Power Engineering CML course will receive an email from the department within a few days of registration.
+The email message will direct students to the Distance Learning Power Engineering Student Orientation and Resource site, which will provide important course information and direction.
+Students who do not receive any information within a week should call 1.877.535.5025 or 780.378.1210 or email the department office at email@example.com.

-Students can enroll at any time and get started right away.
+Students may enroll at any time and get started right away.

-Two consecutive 6-month course extensions are available upon payment of an additional fee.
+Consecutive course extensions may be available upon payment of an additional fee.
 Extensions must be purchased prior to the course time expiring.
 For information on extensions and fees, please contact the Student Success Contact Centre at 780.471.6248 or toll-free at 1.877.333.6248.

 Power Engineers (also known as stationary engineers) work with many different types of equipment or machinery, in various industries or operations.
 Power engineers operate and maintain equipment such as